rand-projects/fisb-rest/docs/source/document.rst

 ::

-/service-status
+  (M) /service-status

-Service status list all aircraft receiving TIS-B or ADS-R services.
+Service status lists all aircraft receiving TIS-B or ADS-R services.

 There is one of these objects for each ground station.